Table of Contents

 Negative review examples

-A negative review will point out awful things about your business - it can stop customers ever entering your store and make you cry yourself to sleep.
+A negative review will point out awful things about your business - it can stop customers from ever entering your store and make you cry yourself to sleep.

 Sometimes, it can be spam messages, but other times it means you haven’t met a customer's expectations and they’re disgruntled.
+They'll head to the Google review button and do their worst.

 Although honesty can make you perform better, it’s still a tough pill to swallow.